The null-cone and cohomology of vector bundles on flag manifolds: Introduction

 \section{Introduction}

 In this paper we study the null-cone of a semi-simple algebraic group acting on a number of copies of its Lie algebra via the diagonal adjoint action.
-Such actions and their generalizations have been considered by various authors, see, for example, \cite{KW1,KW2,CM}.
-Our interest in the questions was motivated by applications in the study of ordinary deformations of Galois representations.
+Such actions and their generalizations have been considered by various authors, see, for example, \cite{CM,KW1,KW2,LMP}.
+Our interest in the question was motivated by applications in the study of ordinary deformations of Galois representations.
 This point of view is due to Snowden who studied the case $\Lg=\mathfrak{sl}_2$ in~\cite{S}.
-In the case of $\Lg=\mathfrak{sl}_2$ he shows that the null-cones (and other related spaces that come up in ordinary deformations of Galois representations), are Cohen-Macaulay but not Gorenstein.
+In the case of $\Lg=\mathfrak{sl}_2$ he shows that the null-cones (and other related spaces that come up in ordinary deformations of Galois representations) are Cohen-Macaulay but not Gorenstein.
 In the case of characteristic zero the method of Snowden amounts to proving that the null-cone has rational singularities.
-In this paper we show that for $\Lg=\mathfrak{sl}_3$ the null-cones do still have rational singularities, and hence are Cohen-Macauley.
+In this paper we show that for $\Lg=\mathfrak{sl}_3$ the null-cones do still have rational singularities, and hence are Cohen-Macaulay.
 However, we also show that this fails in general.
-For example, it is not difficult to see that when the group is of type $B_2$ then the null cone is not normal.
-In the type $A_5$ we further show that the normalization of the null-cone does not have rational singularities.
-We do this by giving estimates on cohomology groups of homogenous vector bundles on flag manifolds.
-This still leaves open the possibility that the normalizations of the null-cones might be Cohen-Macauley, although that appears unlikely.
+For example, it is not difficult to see that the null cone is not normal when the group is of type $B_2$.
+In type $A_5$ we further show that the normalization of the null-cone does not have rational singularities.
+We do this by giving estimates on cohomology groups of equvariant vector bundles on flag varieties.